- Written by Dr.Mehmet Demircioglu

-Most patients should protect their sleeping position for the first 7 to 10 nights after a hair transplant, and many can sleep more normally after day 10 if the grafts are stable, the scabs are settling, and there is no rubbing on the recipient area.
-During the early nights, I usually prefer sleeping on the back, with the head elevated about 45 degrees.
-The goal is simple.
-Protect the grafts from pressure, friction, and careless contact while swelling is still active.
+Most people should protect their sleeping position for the first 7 to 10 nights after a hair transplant.
+Many can sleep more normally after day 10 if the grafts are stable, the scabs are settling, and the recipient area is not rubbing against the pillow.

 Why does sleeping position matter after a hair transplant?

-This is why sleep advice belongs inside good hair transplant aftercare.
+Sleep advice belongs inside good hair transplant aftercare.
 It is not a separate ritual.
 It is part of protecting the surgical work while the scalp is still vulnerable.

 A safe sleeping setup respects both areas.
 It supports the head and neck, keeps the grafted area away from fabric, and avoids a position that makes the donor pain worse.